Commodity Production Costs Report

 Nylon 6 Production from Caprolactam (Batch Process)

 This report presents the economics of Nylon 6 production from caprolactam.
-The typical process analyzed consists of a batch ring-opening polymerization of caprolactam via the hydrolytic mechanism.
-The economic assessment assumes a plant located in the United States.
+The process examined is a typical batch ring-opening polymerization of caprolactam via the hydrolytic mechanism.

 The report provides a comprehensive study of Nylon production and related Nylon production cost, covering three key aspects: a complete description of the Nylon production process examined; an in-depth analysis of the related Nylon plant capital cost (Capex); and an evaluation of the respective Nylon plant operating costs (Opex).